MrR0807/Java_Notes/resilience4j.md

 at resilience.TestResilience4J.main(TestResilience4J.java:15)
 ```

-In other words, it just throws up.
-Hence, I need engulf this into ``try/catch``:
+In other words, it just throws up on first ``executeSupplier`` and does not execute the second one.
+Hence, I need to engulf into ``try/catch``:
 ```
 public class TestResilience4J {